 - The headphones you want to buy.

 - Your preferred audio content.

 - Where you plan to listen to the audio content.

 Spatial audio doesn’t make much sense if the only time you listen to music is at the gym.
 It may also not be the best option for those who only stream videos during their commutes.
 We recommend listening to spatial audio content from a quiet, controlled environment, so you don’t find it distracting.

 What devices support spatial audio?

-Certain video game consoles and headsets implement their own version of spatial audio.
+Certain video game consoles and headsets have a proprietary version of spatial audio.
 PlayStation 3D Audio, for instance, works on any set of headphones, provided you have a PlayStation 5.
 Some gaming headsets, such as the HyperX Cloud Flight S, support surround sound, too.
-Many smartphones — including the Samsung Galaxy S22 with Dolby Atmos support — also have some form of spatial audio.
-Be sure to check if the kinds of spatial audio supported are compatible with your headphones before purchasing.
+Many smartphones — including the Samsung Galaxy S23 with Dolby Atmos support — also have some form of spatial audio.

 Keep in mind that even if your device and headset support the same type of spatial audio, you still need content mixed with it in mind.
 It’s likely easiest to stick with one audio standard and build your collection for that, rather than hopping around.